prefeitura-rio/airbyte/airbyte-integrations/connectors/source-couchdb/README.md

 # Couchdb Source

-This is the repository for the Couchdb source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/couchdb).
+This is the repository for the Couchdb source connector, written in Python For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/couchdb).

 ## Local development